mcnamarabrian/pycon2024/README-TRACES.md

 ### What's Not Great About the VanillaFunction Logs?

 This is the out-of-the-box experience when using AWS X-Ray with AWS Lambda functions.
 We have a sense of the AWS services our Lambda function interacts with.
-We get a However, we don't have a lot of visibility into what is actually happening inside of our functions, or whether there are any non-AWS services that interact with our Lambda function.
+However, we don't have a lot of visibility into what is actually happening inside of our functions, or whether there are any non-AWS services that interact with our Lambda function.

 Fortunately, we can improve upon this experience.